 As the Deputy Chief for the

-joined the Charlotte-Mecklenburg Police Department as a member of the 106th recruit class of 1991.
-She was promoted to her current rank in 2013.
+joined the Charlotte-Mecklenburg Police Department as a member of the 114th recruit class of 1994.
+He was promoted to his current rank in 2017.